teknicode/bootstrap-forms/README.md

 if( $send['status']=="failed" ){
   //do something with the error message echo $send['error'];

+  //in the event of an error the post values are passed back //to repopulate the form
+  $send['data'] contains $_POST
 }
 ```
 The catch method will parse the posted data and create a simple clean email containing the name of the input and value set.